Gavin T. Murphy keeps a blog on ilovebipolar.com and he looks to Ignatian Spirituality for strength and inspiration.

 Thirdly, Ignatius invites us to consider “Our Lady’s loneliness along with her deep grief and fatigue” after the death of her son.
 In order to understand her experience, I contemplate ‘The mysteries from the cross to the sepulcher’ (SE 298).
 Here, Mary is seen with Joseph of Arimathea and Nicodemus as they take Jesus down from the cross, carry him to the tomb, anoint and bury him.
 Guards are also stationed at the tomb.
 In my imagination, I see Mary experiencing so much pain as if her heart is pierced with a sword.
 She wants to take this sword out of her heart so it can bleed: I realise that her agony, doubts and sense of helplessness are in fact a process she must go through.

 Lastly, I look to how Mary rejoices in the contemplation on ‘The Resurrection of Christ, and His First Apparition’ (SE 299).
-I imagine that she feels great joy when Jesus appears to her and that they warmly kiss and embrace each other.
+I imagine that she receives great joy when Christ appears to her and they feel a nearness and closeness to each other.
 Jesus listens intently to his mother’s experience of pain and enables her to move on to another emotional experience.
 Slowly, at Mary’s prompting, she begins to smile in consolation on seeing her risen son.
-A bit like when she accepted what the angel told her all those years ago about becoming the mother of God.
+A bit like when she believed what the angel told her all those years ago about becoming the mother of God.
 Together, they pray that others may be One with the risen Christ – giving hope, inspiration, joy, light-heartedness and laughter.

 Mary, model of accompaniment, pray for us.